zetavg/spacegray-input-vscode/README.md

 ### Applying CSS Styles

 The font and spacing adjustments of this theme rely on loading custom CSS styles into VSCode.
 This can be achieved by the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension.
-To install it, open the Command Palette (`Ctrl+Shift+P` or `⇧⌘P`) and run the **Extensions: Install Extensions** command.
-Then, search for "Custom CSS and JS Loader" and install it.

-Once the extension is installed, you need to configure it to load the custom CSS styles.
+Once Custom CSS and JS Loader is installed, you need to configure it to load the custom CSS styles from this theme.
 To do this, open the Command Palette (`Ctrl+Shift+P` or `⇧⌘P`) and run the **Preferences: Open User Settings (JSON)** command.
 Then, add the following settings to your `settings.json` file:

 ```json
 {